jazeved0/LibraryManager/README.md

 As part of the design guidelines, Library Manager is a Client database programmed designed to be connected to a centralized database server.
 Instead of locally serving the database, the demo provided under Releases uses a sample dataset in order to showcase functionality.

 Internally, Library Manager takes advantage of Microsoft's flagship .NET UI framework, Windows Presentation Foundation, or WPF.
-WPF works through two components: The design is programmed in **XAML**, or Extensible Application Markup Language (*different from XML*), while the behavior is programmed in **C#**.
+WPF works through two components: thee design is programmed in **XAML**, or Extensible Application Markup Language (*different from XML*), while the behavior is programmed in **C#**.
 This separation of *design* and *behavior* is key to the framework's architecture, as it allows for the adoption of the Model-View-ViewModel design paradigm as outlined below.

 <img src="https://i.imgur.com/k2jowmW.png" alt="mvvm" width="345" height="300" border="10" />